naeemxnorabbasi/NewReviewerToolKit/README.md

 # How to compile the LaTeX Documents

 This directory contains LaTeX source files and a `Makefile` to streamline the compilation, management, and cleanup of generated files.
 For source code click [here](https://github.com/naeemxnorabbasi/NewReviewerToolKit).
+For instruction click [here](https://naeemxnorabbasi.github.io/NewReviewerToolKit/).

 ## Directory Structure